crisGriebler/hostelsocial/README.md

 - Find list of adorable and practical template and define how many pages for the project

 - Connect and use links to other website(booking, hqbeds or instagram) and whatsapp number

 - hqbeds motor de reserva é fixo!

-- Define primordial steps and deadline for each one
+- Define primordial steps and deadline for each one of the pages

 ![logo](https://github.com/crisGriebler/hostelsocial/blob/main/webdesign.png)